 Business Acumen and Extensive Real Estate Experience

-At Cherkowski Marsden LLP in Vernon, we draw upon our extensive corporate law and real estate law experience to assist our business clients with all aspects of negotiating and finalizing their lease agreements.
+At Cherkowski Marsden LLP, we draw upon our extensive corporate law and real estate law experience to assist our business clients with all aspects of negotiating and finalizing their lease agreements.
 We take care of the fine print, logistics, and negotiations to secure an optimal space for your venture so that you can run your business stress-free.
 We can assist on a one-time transactional basis, or we can be retained on an ongoing basis to help with multiple lease agreements as your business grows, re-negotiating terms if your business needs change, and assisting with dispute resolution if any problems arise with your landlord.

 Understanding Commercial Leases

 When negotiating a commercial lease, it is important to clearly establish the rights and obligations of the landlord and tenant.
 Factors to consider include: